prestonconnors/exercise_routine_video_editor/prompt.md

   yt-dlp
   mutagen
   ```
-- A comprehensive `README.md` file covering both the video generator and the new music downloader utility.
+- A comprehensive `README.md` file covering the video generator and both utility scripts (hook creator and music downloader).
 - The `prompt.md` file itself for project regeneration.